Saeedajaffar/Saeeda-jaffar/README.md

-#  Online Gift Spot (SQL Project)
+# University Admission Eligibility & Suggestions (C++ Project)

-##  Description
+## Project Description
-This project is a database system for an **Online Gift Shop**.
-It manages customers, products, orders, payments, and order details using SQL.

-The goal of this project is to practice **database design, table creation, relationships, and SQL queries**.

----

-##  Database Structure

-### 1. Customer Table
-- Stores customer information (Name, Email, Phone, Address).

-### 2. Product Table
-- Stores available gift items, categories, prices, and stock.

-### 3. Orders Table
-- Stores customer orders with date and total amount.

-### 4. OrderDetails Table
-- Stores details of each order (which product, quantity, price).

-### 5. Payment Table
-- Stores payment details including method and amount.

----
+This is a C++ console-based project that checks a student's eligibility for university admission based on age, marks, and chosen subject.
+It also suggests universities depending on the subject and percentage.

-## 🛠 Technologies Used
+## Features
+- Age eligibility check (18–25 years)
+- Validates if required subjects were studied
+- Provides university suggestions for:
+  - Software Engineering / Computer Science
+  - Business
+  - English
+  - Accounting & Finance / IT / Project Management
+  - Data Science
-- **SQL (MySQL / SQL Server compatible)**
+  - Urdu / Islamiat
-- Basic DDL (CREATE, INSERT) and DML queries

----
+  - Mathematics
+- User-friendly console interaction

+## Tools & Technologies
+- Language: C++
+- Concepts: Functions, If-Else conditions, User input, Console output
+- Tool: Visual studio

 ## How to Run
-1. Copy the `OnlineGiftSpot.sql` file from this repository.
+1. Save the code file as `UniversityEligibility.cpp`
-2. Open **MySQL Workbench** (or any SQL client like XAMPP, phpMyAdmin, SQL Server).
+2. Open it in any C++ IDE (Dev-C++, Code::Blocks, Visual Studio, or terminal with g++)
-3. Paste the code and run it.
+3. Compile and run the program
-4. Database and tables will be created automatically with sample data.

----

-##  Sample Data
-- 8 Customers (like *Aaliya Khan*, *Saeeda Jaffar*, etc.)
-- 4 Products (Chocolate Gift Box, Flower Bouquet, Perfume, Customized Mug)
+4. Enter your details when prompted:
+   - Name
+   - Age
+   - Marks
+   - Desired subject
-- Multiple Orders, OrderDetails, and Payments
+   - Father's name and occupation

----
+   - Required subject verification (Math/Computer/English etc.)

+## Example
+Input:
+Name: Saeeda
+Age: 20
+Marks: 82
+Subject: Computer Science
+Studied Math & Computer: yes

+Output:
+You are eligible for Computer Science.
+You can apply to:
+1. COMSATS
+2. NUST
+3. FAST-NU
+4. UET Taxila
+5. Quaid-i-Azam University

-## 👩 Author
+## Author
-- Saeeda Jaffar
+Saeeda Jaffar